Prakhar896/NYPNav/README.md

 > Shown in the screenshot above are a default list of e-services that come when you install the app.

 In the e-services tab, users are able to select from a range of common NYP related websites that would be accessed often by NYP students.
-Clicking on any one of these services will bring users to an **in-browser Safari experience** where the user can browse the e-service right in the app.
+Clicking on any one of these services will bring users to an **in-app browsing experience** where the user can browse the e-service right in the app.

 This makes accessing these services much much easier and eliminates the need to create different Safari tabs in the Safari app everytime.